 Conclusion

-They will reliably serve you whether you want to use them for commuting to work or maintaining your fitness.
+The hybrid bike Trek FX 1 isn’t perfect – no bike is.
+However, it offers a good price-to-value ratio.
+It will reliably serve you whether you want to use it for commuting to work or maintaining your fitness.

 I have a 2024 v brake trek fx1 and i love it.
 Its probably the best bike I’ve ever had.
 Don’t like the mechanic at the shop I bought it from but I’ll definitely buy another trek bike if I could ever afford it.
 This thing glides.
 Love it.
 Somehow my rear v brake is spongy right after a break in adjustment and brake tune.
 Still figuring that out.